zosconnect/sample-oas3-requester/README.md

 Follow the instructions in the [IBM Documentation](https://www.ibm.com/docs/en/zos-connect/zos-connect/3.0?topic=gst-creating-cics-cobol-zos-connect-api-requester-application) for details on how to build, deploy and run this tutorial sample.

 ## Structure
-* The `COBOL`	directory contains the CICS COBOL program BAQHRBKC.
+* The `COBOL` directory contains the CICS COBOL program BAQHRBKC and the standalone COBOL application BAQHRBKZ.
-* The `CSD` directory contains the CICS CSD file BAQHRBKD for the COBOL program.
+* The `CSD` directory contains the CICS CSD file BAQHRBKD necessary for configuring the CICS COBOL program to CICS.
 * The `deploy/api` directory contains the sample server.xml for a Liberty server installed with z/OS Connect.
 This runs the z/OS Connect API requester WAR and the Redbook endpoint application WAR.
 * The `RedbookApi` directory contains the API requester Gradle sub-project, called from the outer Gradle build file.
 * The `RedbookApi/src/main/api` directory contains the OpenAPI document, redbookapi.yaml, that describes the endpoint API application.
 * The `RedbookApi/src/main/config` directory contains	the options.yaml file used to control how the redbookapi.yaml file is processed to produce a z/OS Connect API requester WAR file.